Steiner-254/aws-reStart/Exam-Prep/Real-Time-Exam-Revision/Revision-Questions.md

 ## Revision Questions
 1. Describing responsibilities that the customer and AWS share?
-- security and compliance in the AWS cloud
+- Security and Compliance in the AWS cloud

+2.